jbx-protocol/juice-docs/src/pages/delegate-hackathon.md

 - Project payments and redemptions happen via the [`pay(...)`](/dev/api/contracts/or-payment-terminals/or-abstract/jbpayoutredemptionpaymentterminal3_1/#pay) and [`redeemTokensOf(...)`](/dev/api/contracts/or-payment-terminals/or-abstract/jbpayoutredemptionpaymentterminal3_1/#redeemtokensof) functions, which invoke the [`IJBPayDelegate.didPay(...)`](/dev/api/interfaces/ijbpaydelegate/) and [`IJBRedemptionDelegate.didRedeem(...)`](/dev/api/interfaces/ijbredemptiondelegate/) functions after the default pay/redeem logic has been executed in the terminal contract.
 - The active pay/redemption delegates are defined by a project's [data source](/dev/learn/glossary/data-source/).

+## Criteria

+Make an interesting and useful project – criteria is subjective and up to voters!

+Some ideas:

+## Rules

+All projects must be open source and use an [open source license](https://opensource.org/licenses).

 ## Resources

 - The [glossary](/dev/learn/glossary/).